metadata101/schemas/2009/gsr/ReadMe.txt

 -------------------------------------------------------------------------------

+2013-02-22
+	This has been addapted for NAP - Metadata

 2012-07-13 Nicolas Lesage on behalf of the ISO/TC 211 XML Maintenance Group
 	* Update of readme.txt file and schema annotations
 	* Use of absolute schema locations of imported namespaces